Payroll Taxes 101: Everything Beginners Need to Know (2026)

 For many owners, taxes can be confusing.
-Sure, you know how to grow and market your business from day to day, but do you know which forms have to be submitted and when?
+Sure, you know how to grow and market your business from day to day, but do you know which tax withholding forms have to be submitted and when?
 Whether you handle your taxes yourself, employ an in-house accountant, or outsource the whole deal, you'll be in better control if you familiarize yourself with the basics.

 Form W-4

 Upon hiring each and every new employee, you must have them fill out a W-4 – or the Employee’s Withholding Allowance Certificate.
 This will help you know exactly how much income tax to withhold from an employee’s wages.
 The amount is based on his or her filing status and withholding allowances, and remains in effect until your employee provides a new one.
 However, it’s up to the employee to decide if and when to do this.
+For a deeper dive into federal withholding methods, see our comparison of the wage bracket method vs. percentage method

 Social Security and Medicare (FICA)

 The Federal Insurance Contributions Act requires employers withhold social security, Medicare, and a Medicare surtax (only applicable to employee earning over $200,000) from each employee paycheck AND pay their employer portion.
 The rates for the employer portion are: 6.2% (social security) and 1.45% (Medicare).
 Social security taxes help fund the retirement program with the same name, and Medicare taxes fund the national social insurance program with the same name, that provides healthcare for over 55 million Americans.
+For the current Social Security wage base and COLA history, see our Social Security update guide.

 Depositing federal taxes

 Companies are required to deposit federal income taxes withheld, social security taxes and Medicare taxes through the U.S. Department of Treasury’s Electronic Federal Tax Payment System.
 (Checks and envelopes are now relics of the 20th century!)
 They must deposit these taxes on a monthly or semi-weekly basis, depending on the total tax liability you reported on Form 941 during a lookback period (beginning July 1 and ending June 30 of the following year).
 It is NOT determined by how often you pay your employees.
 Form 941 is an Employer’s Quarterly Federal Tax Return and is used to report withholding taxes.
 To ultimately deposit, you will use EFT, or an electronic deposit.
 It’s required by the IRS.
+For the full deposit schedule including penalty amounts and the $100,000 next-day rule, see our employment tax deposit guide.

 Depositing FUTA taxes